New 'disinformation' board paused amid free speech questions

 Jankowicz, too, became the center of sexist and antisemitic attacks, and even death threats online.
 A Fox News personality recently questioned whether Jankowicz should have agreed to lead the board while pregnant.

+“It was horrible.
+It was constant,” she said.
+“That’s obviously really scary and really unpleasant.
+I was trying to do important work to protect Americans from a real threat.”

+The department, she said, failed to address concerns about privacy and free speech issues around the board’s work.

-Critics have pointed to statements made by Jankowicz that questioned the provenance of a laptop said to belong to Hunter Biden, the president’s eldest son, and replayed a TikTok video she taped about disinformation to the tune of a song from “Mary Poppins.”
+Other critics suggested Jankowicz was too partisan for the job, pointing to statements she made that questioned the provenance of a laptop said to belong to Hunter Biden, the president’s eldest son, and replaying a TikTok video she taped about disinformation to the tune of a song from “Mary Poppins.”

 Supporters of Jankowicz have accused the department of not doing enough to protect her from trolls and online attacks.